 Because the last couple of years have been tough, I was not able to cultivate my garden.
 Thankfully, this spring/summer, I am able to start all over again and yesterday was the perfect day to do so!
 The soil temperature was auspicious and so was the weather– low-70s, clear skies and sunny.
 (Mother Nature kinda owed us a beautiful warm day after such random low temperatures in May!)

 It was so silly of me not to garden the last two years.
 Gardening it is so therapeutic!
-It is a moment in harmony with nature, surrounded by the earthy scent and sound of male birdies singing to potential mates, ha.
+It is a moment in harmony with nature, surrounded by the earthy scent and sound of birdies singing to the ladies, ha.
 Ralph Waldo Emerson explains it well, “Nature is made to conspire with spirit to emancipate us.”
 I know…it is only a small garden in my front yard, not the wilderness, but it is a small part of nature that I am able to nurture.
 Butterflies and hummingbirds will soon be able to nurture my dahlias too, hopefully.

 This year I planted “Sweetheart” and “Decorative” mix dahlias, comprised of Trengrove Jill, Alva Supreme Figurine, Glorie Van Heemstede, and Porcelain, just to name a few.
 (I will be posting pictures when they start to bloom.)
 In addition to the fertilizer, I added to my plants the very talented fungi, Mycorrhizae.
 It colonizes the roots and increases the plants’ absorption of water and nutrients.
 This also increases plants’ survival (by promoting healthy roots) and improves the quality of the soil.
 Symbiosis!
 God’s beauty right there! 😉